 * * *

-Try Project Fi and get a $20 Google credit after you keep Project Fi service for at least 30 days.
+Try Google Fi and get a $20 Google credit after you keep Project Fi service for at least 30 days.

 - T-Mobile: The Good, the Bad, and the Ugly: I used T-Mobile, both in the U.S. and internationally, for two years.
 Find out what I loved (and what I hated).